BRMS Clubs & Activities:

 Advisor: Mrs. O'Dea

-Academic Challenge Bowl (ACB) is ready for another exciting year of competition.
-This program is offered as a service through the Gifted & Talented CoSer at Monroe 2-Orleans BOCES; and in partnership with CYPRAS and the Rochester Chess Center.
+Academic Challenge Bowl (ACB) is offered as a service through the Gifted & Talented Program at Monroe 2-Orleans BOCES; and in partnership with CYPRAS and the Rochester Chess Center.
 ACB is an academic team competition for students in grades 7 and 8, and is an excellent way to nurture, recognize, and celebrate the academic strengths of students.
-ACB provides a competitive structure for those students who are academically talented..
+ACB provides a competitive structure for those students who are academically talented.
 ACB is structured similarly to MasterMinds, the high school quiz bowl program.
 There are toss-up questions and bonus questions on a wide variety of subject areas.
 Matches take place after school at the designated host school.
 The season consists of eight games plus play-offs leading to a championship match.
 ACB typically meets during 6A and 7B lunches to practice.
 A few after school meetings are possible.
 ACB webpage

 Advisor: Mr. Sacchitella

-The FUN CLUB!
-Adventure Club allows for students to get together in a social/fun setting.
-Activities range from go-carts to theater to sporting events to going out for lunch.
-Students choose the adventures they want to participate in.
+THE FUN CLUB!
+Adventure Club allows students to get together in a social and fun setting.
+Activities range from go-carts to theater and scuba to sporting events.
+Students can pick the adventures that interest them.
+See the website for dates and specific details.
 Adventure Club webpage

 Advisor: Mrs. Brown